botlabs-gg/yagpdb-docs-v2/content/docs/roles/self-assignable-roles.md

 All switches and flags (nodm, rr, etc...) start with hyphen symbol `-`, not your prefix.

 Once you've made your role commands and assigned them to a role group, go to the channel in Discord where you want the role menu to be created.
-Then type `-rolemenu create (group name)`; applying our "Sports" role group example, we'd have to send `-rolemenu create Sports`.
+Then type `/rolemenu create (group name)`; applying our "Sports" role group example, we'd have to send `/rolemenu create Sports`.

 ![Rolemenu Create command](rolemenu_create.png)